torchtarget/FileOrganizerLLM/README.md

 # FileOrganizerLLM

 FileOrganizerLLM analyzes a folder tree and summarizes each directory using a large language model.
-The tool scans files, extracts a text snippet, and uses a selectable provider (Ollama or OpenAI) to produce concise descriptions.
+The tool scans files, extracts a text snippet, and uses a selectable provider (Ollama, OpenAI, or Fireworks) to produce concise descriptions.
 The resulting summaries are stored in `folder_contexts.json`.

 Each folder also receives an embedding vector derived from its full file contents and path.
 These vectors are saved in `folder_vectors.json` for later use with vector search tools.